A small ring, or core, of ferrite (a ferromagnetic ceramic) can be

 both techniques by then.

-Core memory has been in use until recently for special purposes,
+Core memory has been in use until the turn of the century for special purposes,

 because it retains the information when the power is switched off,